6 things you need to know about Scotland’s new Domestic Abuse law

-The new law recognises the impact that domestic abuse has on children (any person under 18 years of age).
-If a child was present when the abuse happened —even if they were not the focus of the abuse, then the offence is automatically considered worse and it can result in a longer sentence.
+The new law recognises the impact that domestic abuse has on children (i.e., any person under 18 years of age).
+If a child was adversely affected when the abuse happened —even if they were not the focus of the abuse—, then the offence is automatically considered worse and it can result in a longer sentence.

-If you choose to report the abuse to the police and the police consider that there is enough evidence, they can report the case to the prosecution service (Crown Office and Procurator Fiscal Service or COPFS) and they decide whether to prosecute.
+If you choose to report the abuse to the police and the police consider that there is enough evidence, they can report the case to the Crown Office and Procurator Fiscal Service (also known as COPFS), who then decide whether to prosecute.

 Depending on how serious the offenses are, the perpetrator can get a sentence of between 12 months and 14 years in prison and/or a fine.

-If a perpetrator is found guilty of domestic abuse, the court must consider whether to issue a non-harassment order (that is, a court order preventing the perpetrator from doing certain things) to protect the victim/survivor.
+If a perpetrator is found guilty of domestic abuse, the court must consider whether to issue a non-harassment order to protect the victim/survivor (that is, a court order preventing the perpetrator from doing certain things).
 If the court decides not to issue this protection, they must explain why they think this order is not necessary.

 A non-harassment order can include many different conditions, such as: forbidding the perpetrator from entering the home of the victim/survivor, contacting, approaching or following the victim/survivor (and any children) or being present outside their home, school or place of work.
 Breaching this order is a crime and the perpetrator could face up to 5 years in prison.

 The court can also consider whether it would be appropriate to grant an order to protect a child who usually lives with the perpetrator and/or with the victim/survivor.

 How can the Scottish Women’s Rights Centre help you?